-HPTN 074 aims to determine the feasibility of a future trial that would assess whether an integrated intervention combining psychosocial counseling and supported referrals for antiretroviral therapy (ART) at any CD4 cell count and substance use treatment for HIV-infected people who inject drugs (PWID) would reduce HIV transmission to HIV-uninfected injection partners, as compared to routine care dictated by national guidelines for HIV-infected PWID.
+HPTN 074 aimed to determine the feasibility of a future trial that would assess whether an integrated intervention combining psychosocial counseling and supported referrals for antiretroviral therapy (ART) at any CD4 cell count and substance use treatment for people living with HIV who inject drugs would reduce HIV transmission to HIV-uninfected injection partners, as compared to routine care dictated by national guidelines for people living with HIV who inject drugs.

 Who participated in the study?

 Overall, 502 people living with HIV and 806 people with whom they injected drugs entered the study over 15 months and followed for 12 to 24 months after enrollment.
 The median age was 35 years.
 Eighty-five percent of participants enrolled were men.
 Most of the women who participated in the study were enrolled in Ukraine.

 Injection drug use is the predominant risk behavior for HIV transmission in several parts of the world.
 Injection drug use is a major factor underlying the HIV epidemics in Eastern Europe, the Commonwealth of Independent States, and many parts of Asia.
 The largest estimated populations of people who inject drugs (PWID) are in Russia, China and the U.S. Notably, Ukraine, Vietnam and Indonesia have estimated HIV prevalence among PWID above 30 percent.
 This persistently high incidence of HIV infection among PWID in many locations with concentrated epidemics necessitates aggressive efforts to prevent HIV transmission.